Angular Momentum Loss Due to Spin-Orbit Effects in the Post-Minkowskian Expansion: Total angular momentum loss

 As a separate check, we performed an independent calculation of the angular momentum to leading order in the PN limit following the strategy described in Refs.~\cite{Manohar:2022dea,Heissenberg:2022tsn}, for generic spin alignments.
 We start from the tree-level $2\to3$ amplitude $\mathcal{A}^{\mu\nu}(k)$ and expand it for small $p_\infty$ in the scaling region $k^\alpha \sim\mathcal{O}(p_\infty)$ \cite{Kovacs:1977uw,Kovacs:1978eu,Mougiakakos:2021ckm}.
 We then calculate its Fourier transform \eqref{A} directly the PN expansion in a frame where $b_1^\alpha=0$.
 Finally, we substitute into the covariant expression for $\boldsymbol{J}^{\alpha\beta}$ \eqref{Jgravexpl} and perform the integration over $k$, without resorting to reverse unitarity.
 Thanks to the PN limit, this step only involves integrals of expressions quadratic in Bessel functions evaluated at the same argument, which are elementary and can be conveniently computed in \texttt{Mathematica}.
 Contracting \eqref{Jgravexpl} with the basis vectors $u_{1}^\alpha$, $e^\alpha$, $b^\alpha$, $\zeta^\alpha$, we thus reproduce the leading PN orders of all 6 independent components \eqref{spatJPN} and \eqref{timeJPN}, which depend on all 3 components of the spin vector, $s_1\cdot \zeta$, $s_1\cdot b$ and $s_1\cdot e$.
-To obtain \eqref{timeJPN}, it is enough to retain the leading non-spinning and linear-in-spin PN waveform $\mathcal{O}(1/p_\infty)$.
-To obtain \eqref{spatJPN}, instead, it is necessary to resolve also the first subleading correction $\mathcal{O}(p_\infty^0)$ for both non-spinning and linear-in-spin contributions, and the final result arises from the interference terms.
+To arrive at \eqref{timeJPN}, when performing the small-velocity expansion, one can safely restrict to the leading non-spinning and linear-in-spin PN waveform $\mathcal{O}(1/p_\infty)$.
+For \eqref{spatJPN}, instead, one must also include the next-to-leading $\mathcal{O}(p_\infty^0)$ corrections for both non-spinning and linear-in-spin contributions, and the final result arises from the interference terms.